Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

-GW190521 is the most massive detection in GWTC-2.1.
-An initial analysis conducted by the LVK demonstrated that GW190521 was the first evidence of a new population of black holes that resist straightforward interpretation as supernovae remnants, with at least one black hole lying firmly in the pulsational pair-instability mass gap ($\sim 65-120 M_\odot$)~\cite{Abbott:2020tfl, Abbott:2020mjq}.
+GW190521 is the most massive binary contained in GWTC-2.1.
+An initial analysis conducted by the LVK argued that GW190521 provided the first evidence of a new population of black holes that resist straightforward interpretation as supernova remnants, with at least one black hole lying firmly in the pulsational pair-instability mass gap ($\sim 65-120 M_\odot$)~\cite{Abbott:2020tfl, Abbott:2020mjq}.
 It was found that GW190521 was consistent with component masses $85^{+21}_{-14}\, M_{\odot}$ and $66^{+17}_{-18}\, M_{\odot}$.
 Nitz \emph{et al.}~\cite{Nitz:2020mga} later challenged this view, showing that it is possible to obtain parameter estimates consistent with component masses that instead straddle this gap.
-They found that when using a uniform in mass-ratio prior, GW190521's mass posterior was multi-model with additional modes at larger mass ratio, $q\sim 6$ and $q\sim 10$.
-Prior constraints on the mass ratio imposed by the initial analysis ~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc} ruled out any possibility of sampling this high mass ratio region of the parameter space.
+Using a uniform in mass-ratio prior, GW190521's mass posterior was multi-model with additional modes at larger mass ratio, $q\sim 6$ and $q\sim 10$, and less support for equal mass ratio systems.
+Constraints on the mass ratio imposed by the initial analysis ~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc} ruled out any possibility of sampling this high mass ratio region of the parameter space.
 It was later discovered that the waveform approximant used by Nitz \emph{et al.} did not accurately account for possibility of transitional precession~\cite{Apostolatos:1994mx, Nitz:2021uxj}.
 Nitz \emph{et al.}'s alternative interpretation of GW190521 was therefore later revised in Ref.~\cite{Nitz:2021uxj} with the high mass ratio $q\sim 10$ peak no longer significantly supported, while the mode at $q\sim 6$ remained.
 GW190521 may therefore have originated from either a near equal mass system, where the SNR in both the (3, 3) multipole~\cite{Mills:2020thr} and precession~\cite{Green:2020ptm} are expected to be small, or an unequal mass ratio system, where it is likely that higher order multipole and precession effects could be directly measured.